andrepxx/location-visualizer/README.md

 When enabled, note that response from the server may be **very** slow until a significant amount of map data has been cached locally.
 Map data stored in the cache never expires and can therefore become outdated.
 A proper cache update mechanism is not implemented yet.
 Also note that there is no bound up to which the cache will grow. **All** data fetched from OSM **will** be cached by the server indefinitely, in order to minimize the load on the map provider's infrastructure.

+The tile cache is stored in binary files that use a proprietary (*location-visualizer* specific) file format.
+However, an interface is provided to import map tiles from or export map tiles to *Gzip*-compressed tarballs (`.tar.gz` files).
+To import data from a directory, you will have to archive it.
+The directory inside the archive **needs** to have the name `tile/` for the import to succeed.
+If you still have a "legacy" cache directory (from *location-visualizer* versions before v1.8.0), and you did not change the file naming conventions, you can archive the directory (the directory itself, **not** just the files within it) and import the result.

 ### Pre-fetching data from a map service

 Since the application will be unresponsive unless all map data required to display the current viewport has been fetched from OSM, this application allows to pre-fetch map data from OSM in a bulk transfer.
 This is useful after initial setup, since otherwise, it may take a **very** long time to navigate even zoomed-out views of the map.
 Pre-fetch of map data may take a few hours.
 We suggest to pre-fetch map data up to a zoom level of 7 or 8.